 Flying from Ho Chi Minh to Hoi An

 Da Nang is an international airport so it benefits from great connections across numerous airlines.
 The two big ones being Vietnam airlines which is one of my favourites and Air Asia which I’ve used on numerous occasions from Australia as far across as India.
-Unfortunately because of this it is actually hard to just get down to Saigon and most flights actually head further afield to Thailand, Cambodia or Malaysia.
+Unfortunately, because of this, it is actually hard to just get down to Saigon and most flights actually head further afield to Thailand, Cambodia or Malaysia.
 Vietnam Airlines is the only real choice for direct flights.

-If you are booking a long way in advance you can get some real cheap deals that may even be cheaper than the train.
+If you are booking a long way in advance you can get some really cheap deals that may even be cheaper than the train.
 Vietnam Airlines has special deals for under $30 USD if not last minute.

 Catching the Train From Ho Chi Minh to Hoi An

 The journey is approximately 17 hours and there are numerous trains that run either during the day or overnight.
-Vietnam railways is run by the Vietnamese government and they do a good job of running the trains.
+Vietnam Railways is run by the Vietnamese government and they do a good job of running the trains.
 The company I use to buy our tickets online is 12goasia and you are able to pay for and print out tickets before you leave home.

-There are 4 classes on the trains hard seat, soft seat, hard berth and soft berth.
+There are 4 classes on the trains, hard seat, soft seat, hard berth and soft berth.
 The hard seats are wooden benches and not recommended for a journey of this length.
-The soft seats are good but not private in anyway.
+The soft seats are good but not private in any way.
 The hard berths have 6 bunks, 3 each side.
 The soft berth has 4 bunks in one room and is perfect for a family of 4 like ours.
 All have a/c except the hard seat carriages.

-The price for a soft berth is between $65 usd and $70 depending on which train you catch.
+The price for a soft berth is between $65 USD and $70 depending on which train you catch.
 All prices are quoted in USD but if you buy directly in Vietnam they will charge you in Dong, the Vietnamese currency.
 Online the price and charge will be USD.
 The difference between hard and soft berth is only a few dollars and even between soft seat and soft berth no more than $10.
 For the price I’d recommend the soft berth so you have some privacy and plugs and a/c while you travel.